AdobeDocs/commerce-extensibility/src/pages/starter-kit/webhooks.md

 ## Webhooks example

-The Adobe Commerce Extensibility Starter Kit can use the [Adobe Commerce webhook module](../webhooks/) to allow intercepting flows in Adobe Commerce.
+The Adobe Commerce Integration Starter Kit can use the [Adobe Commerce webhook module](../webhooks/) to allow intercepting flows in Adobe Commerce.

 This reference implementation makes a real-time query to a third-party system to determine whether the product a shopper placed in their cart is in stock.